 ChristianaCare medically necessary non-emergent services, including the services rendered by a ChristianaCare employed physicians are within the scope of this policy.
 All non-residents (e.g. active visa B-2) who present as patients will not qualify for ChristianaCare Financial Assistance or have the ability to establish a payment plan.

 In order to provide a proper cost estimate we will need to understand the specifics of your clinical status, clinical history and current plan of care in order to properly provide elective services.
-Please note, other non ChristianaCare professional providers such as; Anesthesia and Laboratory providers will also need to establish price estimates and payments.
 Patients who are considering receiving non-emergent medical services at ChristianaCare are to contact in advance, our Patient Financial Services Collections Manager at 302-623-7172 to obtain a cost estimate, contractual agreement and payment.

 ChristianaCare expects all international patients who seek medical services at our facilities to establish and coordinate with their countries USA embassy Consular an approved Medical B-2 visa if they are electing to travel to the United States for medical services.
 This process ensures that the patient has coordinated with their clinical primary physician and specialist in advance of services and ensures all USA government, clinical, and financial requirements are satisfied.